seriousm4x/twitch-clip-archive/Readme.md

 # Django-Twitch-Archive

 This project creates a complete off side backup of the clips of a Twitch streamer.
-Top clips on the start page per week/month/ever, search function and statistics.
+Top clips on the start page per week/month/ever, search function, sorting and statistics.
 [A live demo can be seen here](https://clips.itssoley.de/).

 # Screenshots